How to configure NServiceBus to distribute data to all instances of a given endpoint.

 Tips on how to get the best performance from the Azure Storage Queues transport.

-MSMQ is the primary durable communications technology for Microsoft but does not dynamically detect network interfaces.
+MSMQ is a solid durable communications technology but does not dynamically detect network interfaces.

 Detailed connection string information for MSMQ.

 Explains the mechanics of MSMQ transport, its configuration options, and other configuration settings that were coupled to this transport.